 The PUA program is a temporary program that provides assistance to individuals, including self-employed and independent contractors, who are fully or partially unemployed as a direct result of the COVID-19 public health emergency, which was recently extended to March 14, 2021.
 If eligible individuals are still receiving benefits at that time, they may continue to get benefits through April 5, 2021, so long as the maximum number of weeks (50) has not yet been reached.
 Individuals who are eligible for PUA compensation are:

 - NOT eligible for regular compensation benefits or extended benefits under state or federal law; AND

 - Can self-certify that he or she is able to work, but who is unable to work due to COVID-19 such as: movement restrictions, employment closures, medical diagnoses, and quarantines.
 (See Question 8 below for details.)

 If an individual is eligible to telework with pay, or has paid sick leave or expanded family and medical leave, they will not be eligible for unemployment assistance.
 Further, under the law, the U.S. Secretary of Labor is authorized to establish additional eligibility criteria.

-These new benefits will be carried out through agreements between each state and the Department of Labor, where more details on eligibility are expected as these programs are implemented.
+These new benefits will be carried out through agreements between each state and the Department of Labor.

 2. Where do I apply for unemployment compensation benefits?